Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part I: Constraint Development and Unification

 Another challenge preventing stability constraints from being embedded into power system optimization models is the reformulation of complex stability criteria.
 Typically, the criteria for different stability are highly nonlinear or even derived without explicit expressions, and hence cannot be directly incorporated as constraints into system optimization models.
 To solve this problem, analytical approaches such as piecewise linearization have been applied to transform the nonlinear stability criteria into linear form \cite{8667397,9066910}.
-However, due to the intricate system dynamics, these methods may lead to overconservative results, compromising the economic benefit of the system.
-To achieve more accurate representation of the stability constraints, data-driven techniques such as decision trees and neural networks have been applied to formulate system stability constraints into optimization model \cite{zhang2021critical}.
-However, drawbacks of the data-driven approaches involve lack of guarantees (conservativeness), and interpretability, which is critical for power system applications.
+However, due to the intricate system dynamics, these methods may lead to over-conservative results, compromising the economic benefit of the system.